ianyepan/ianyepan.github.io/_posts/2021-05-12-my-first-linux-experience.md

 > May 12.
 2021

-After 3 years of daily Linux CLI interaction (I'm a CS student after all), I've become somewhat more knowledgeable then when I first wrote this post.
+After 3 years of daily Linux CLI interaction (I'm a CS student after all), I've become somewhat more knowledgeable than when I first wrote this post.

 Currently, I'm Arch Linux on WSL2 and always have Ubuntu 20.04 as my